 - Since all SQLs work on top of Hadoop® MapReduce Program and its distributed file system, a solid knowledge of how these languages interact in the categories of Procedural – Map-reduce in Java, Declarative in HiveQL by Apache Hive™ and Apache Impala™ and Scripting in Apache Pig™ Latin and Apache Spark™ is needed.

-- Additional skills in knowledge of architecture and analytics is necessary.
+- Additional skills in knowledge of architecture and analytics are necessary.

 Why BrickRed Systems?